-You’ve visited Sursock Museum, caffeinated at Café Younes, shopped at Aïshti and Orient 499, taken countless selfies with the Pigeon Rocks in the background, roamed around the Roman Baths, and taken a day trip to Jeita Grotto – now what?
+After all, you’ve visited Sursock Museum, caffeinated at Café Younes, shopped at Aïshti and Orient 499, taken countless selfies with the Pigeon Rocks in the background, roamed around the Roman Baths, and taken a day trip to Jeita Grotto – so now what?
 It’s time to discover a side of Beirut that no guidebook will show you.
 Here, Savoir Flair reveals ten must-visit hidden gems that even the city’s locals may not know about.

 Meat the Fish